 The only holistic, accurate and efficient way to ensure employees have the correct immigration permissions to enter a country, and that they’re compliant with country-specific taxes triggered during travel, is with a solution fully integrated into their travel booking workflow.

-To learn more about cross-border travel risks and how you can mitigate them, download the Global Business Travel Whitepaper: Mitigating Complexity and Risk Amid Brexit, Travel Bans and Trade Wars.
+To learn more about cross-border travel risks and how you can mitigate them, download our whitepaper Global Business Travel Tax and Immigration: Mitigating Complexity and Risk Amid Brexit, Travel Bans, and Trade Wars.